syntheticjohn/citibike_forecast/README.md

 # citibike_forecast

-Time series forecasting on the daily demand of Citi Bike with a 365-day horizon for each bike station in NYC
+Time series forecasting on the daily demand of Citi Bike with a 365-day horizon for every bike station in NYC

 This repo contains: